-Electrical Technology II (ELECTEC2)
+Electrical Technology II\ (ELECTEC2)

 In this course students will gain advanced knowledge and skills needed to enter the workforce as an electrician, a building maintenance technician, or a supervisor; prepare for a postsecondary degree in a specified field of construction or construction management; or pursue an approved apprenticeship program.
 Students will acquire knowledge and skills in safety, electrical theory, tools, codes, installation of electrical equipment, alternating current and direct current motors, conductor installation, installation of electrical services, and electric lighting installation.
-This course is offered on the Abilene High School campus but is open to all AHS and CHS students.
+This course is offered at The LIFT for all high schools.
 This course cannot be entered at mid-term.